kr0tt/EntryPointInjection/README.md

 ````
 python ConvertToShellcode.py -of <raw/string> Loader.dll
 ````
-This example stores the shellcode (unecrypted) in the .rsrc section.
+This example stores the shellcode (unencrypted) in the .rsrc section.

 To inject to a remote process, simply specify the target process' name:
 ````